CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![A screenshot shows a Copilot prompt in Dax query view.
 The Copilot prompt field has the text "Ask Copilot to write or edit a DAX query or ask a related question."](images1/media/image60.png)

 2. Ensure that the 'Measure Descriptions with Copilot' feature is enabled.
-Navigate to **File \Options \Preview** **Features**, then enable Measure Descriptions with Copilot at the bottom of the list.
+Navigate to **File >> Options and settings >> Options Preview** **Features**, then enable Measure Descriptions with Copilot at the bottom of the list.

     ![A screenshot of a computer AI-generated content may be incorrect.](images1/media/image61.png)